ERiX-XiE/capstone-getting-and-cleaning-data/README.md

 # capstone-getting-and-cleaning-data

 My "run_analysis.R" file is already commented with quite detailed explanations about how it works, so here is only a brief version
+When the working directory is set up to "~/UCI HAR Dataset", just run my_analysis_result() to get the output

 The functions in run_analysis.R: main functions: